 "Safe.
 Safe.
 Safe."

-as an impromptu healing method by using creep camps and creeps in the lane to attack you.
+You can also use Reactive Armor as an impromptu healing method by using creep camps and creeps in the lane to attack you.
 Each stack gives you a health regeneration buff equal to 1 health healed per second.
 With a maximum of 16 stacks, you can see how using Reactive Armor in this fashion could heal you up quickly!

 "I'll cut everyone!"